k232003-TalalAli/Video-Platform-Analytics-System/README.md

-# YouTube Studio Clone
+# Video Analytics System (VAS)

-A Flutter application that replicates the core functionality of YouTube Studio, allowing content creators to manage their YouTube channel, videos, and analytics.
+A Flutter application that attempts to replicates the core functionality of YouTube Studio, allowing content creators to manage their YouTube channel, videos, and analytics.

 ## Features